SWAN-community/owid/explainer.md

 Many data audit solutions require a cryptographically verifiable method of validating the source of data, and the entities who processed that data.
-Records of the data being sent or received, or just the meta data of the parties, are not verifiable and can easily be faked.
+Records of the data being sent or received, or just the meta-data of the parties, are not verifiable and can easily be faked.
 As such existing logs are open to dispute.